Map to Australian Curriculum

 - violence against women

 - Figurative language

 - Fairy tale structure

 - Writing prompts

 The story of the story

-The Frog-King, or Iron Henry is the first story in the book of fairy tales collected by Jacob and Wilhelm Grimm, first published by them in 1810 and printed in 1812.
+The Frog-King, or Iron Henry is the first story in the book of German fairy tales collected by Jacob and Wilhelm Grimm, first published in handwriting in 1810 and printed in 1812.
 The authors lived in the German city of Kassel which had been invaded and they were being forced to speak French.
 They worked hard to collect German folk tales to keep their country's culture alive.
 Their work provided an example to scholars in other countries and soon fairy tales were being collected around the world.

 While the brothers Grimm thought that German fairy tales all originated from ancient European myths, scholars have now traced many stories to other civilisations.
-Joseph Campbell considered this very popular story had been brought to Europe from the Crusades by minstrels of the 10th century.
+Mythologist Joseph Campbell considered this very popular story had been brought to Europe from the Crusades by minstrels of the 10th century.